-How can I reduce my risk of congestive heart failure?
+How can I reduce my risk of heart failure?

 What questions should I ask my doctor?

-Where can I get more information about congestive heart failure?
+Where can I get more information about heart failure?

 Felker CM, Thompson RE, Hare JM, et al. Underlying causes and long-term survival in patients with initially unexplained cardiomyopathy.
 N Engl J Med.
 2000;342:1077.